 The latest sunsets come after the summer solstice because the day is more than 24 hours long at this time of the year.
 In June and July, the day (as measured by successive returns of the midday sun) is nearly 1/4 minute longer than 24 hours.
-Hence, the midday sun (solar noon) comes later in late June by the clock than it does on the June solstice.
+Hence, the midday sun (solar noon) comes later by the clock in late June than it does on the June solstice.
 Therefore, the sunrise and sunset times also come later by the clock, as the table below helps to explain.

 For Denver, Colorado

 If the Earth’s axis stood upright as our world circled the sun, and if, in addition, the Earth stayed the same distance from the sun all year long, then clock time and sun time would always agree.
 However, the Earth’s axis is titled 23.45o out of vertical, and our distance from the sun varies by about 5 million kilometers (3 million miles) throughout the year.
 At and around the equinoxes, solar days are shorter than 24 hours, yet at the solstices, solar days are longer than 24 hours.

 The latest sunset always comes on or near June 27 at mid-northern latitudes every year.

 Bottom line: Why don’t the latest sunsets come on the longest day (the solstice)?
 In a nutshell, it’s a discrepancy between the sun and the clock.
 Thus, for mid-northern latitudes, the latest sunsets always come in late June.